farhan-a19/test-flip/README.md

 How to Run this :

-1. Download or Pull this repo to your local
+1. Download or Clone this repo to your local
 2. Extract .Zip
 3. Open your VS Code, and Open Folder test-flip-main
 4. Run Terminal in VS Code